nemonik/hands-on-DevOps/readme.md

 <http://192.168.0.11:10080/>

-You will be using the GitLab's **root** account to host your repositories vice creating your own, but if you want you can.
+You will be using the GitLab's **root** account to host your repositories versus creating your own, but if you want you can.
 There is nothing stopping you.

 For the purposes of the class the **root** account's password has been set to the uber-secure "**password**".